-WordPress: You can quickly setup a WordPress site by using paid or free themes available from third-party sources (like ThemeForest, ElegantTheme, etc.) and the official WordPress Theme Directory respectively.
+WordPress: You can quickly set up a WordPress site by using paid or free themes available from third-party sources (like ThemeForest, ElegantTheme, etc.) and the official WordPress Theme Directory respectively.
 The pre-designed themes can be used to modify the visual appeal of your existing website layout as well.
-What’s more, there are over 38,000 plugins in the WordPress Plugins Repository that helps in adding new and enhanced features in a WP site.
+What’s more, there are over 38,000 plugins in the WordPress Plugins Repository that helps in adding new and enhanced features to a WP site.
 For example, you can make your WP site search engine optimized using SEO plugins (like SEO by Yoast and others).

 Drupal: Just like WordPress and Magento, even Drupal provides several pre-built templates both free and paid.
 But, you might not find high-quality Drupal themes in comparison to WordPress themes.
 For adding extra features to a website, Drupal offers plenty of modules that can be used for extending the functionality of your site.
-However, the number of modules that Drupal offers are not as high as the tons of plugins the WordPress CMS offers.
+However, the number of modules that Drupal offers is not as high as the tons of plugins the WordPress CMS offers.
 Also, finding an appropriate Drupal module to perform any particular function can be a daunting task for beginners.

 Joomla: Like all other content management systems, even Joomla offers many different themes and extensions.
 While a theme can be utilized to customize your website design, you can use extensions to add more features to your site.
-But then again, the number of add-ons that Joomla provides are pretty less in quantity than WordPress.
-Another problem with Joomla is that it lacks the feature that helps users find any design template or extension based on their preference.
+But then again, the number of add-ons that Joomla provides is pretty less in quantity than WordPress.
+Another problem with Joomla is that it lacks a feature that helps users find any design template or extension based on their preference.
 Rather, you’ll have to search manually for a theme that you would want to install on the website.

 Once again, WordPress exceeds other CMS systems by offering a myriad of add-ons which includes themes and plugins.